How to Maintain Your Artistic Integrity When Copying Art

-When you are an artist, you are an inspiration sponge.
-You can’t help but look at the world as an unending source of creativity.
-You never know when something will pique your curiosity and act as a catalyst for a new piece of work.
-It can be something in nature, something from your imagination, or even a prop from a movie.
-And the list goes on.
+When you are an artist, you are a sponge for inspiration.
+We can’t help but look at the world as an unending source of creativity.
+Never knowing when something will pique our curiosity and act as a catalyst for a new piece of work.
+It can be something in nature, something from your imagination, a random prop from a movie, and the list goes on.

 Quite often, the inspirational catalyst is the work of another artist.